-The Price of Sovereignty: Funding UK Defence Before It’s Too Late
+The Price of Sovereignty: Funding UK Defense Before It’s Too Late

 For decades, the UK has operated under the assumption that peace in Europe was a given, relying heavily on alliances – particularly with the United States – to ensure its security and act as our “shield”.
 However, the current geopolitical landscape, marked by conflicts such as the war between Ukraine and Russia, has highlighted the vulnerabilities of this approach.

-The government’s recent announcement of a £2.2 billion increase in defence spending is a significant and timely development.
-Chancellor Rachel Reeves has articulated an ambition to transform the UK into a “defence industrial superpower,” aiming to elevate defence expenditure to 2.5% of GDP by April 2027, with a further aspiration to reach 3% in the subsequent parliament.
-This commitment represents the most substantial sustained increase in defence spending since the Cold War, signaling a recognition of the need to modernise and strengthen the UK’s military capabilities.
+The government’s recent announcement of a £2.2 billion increase in defense spending is a significant and timely development.
+Chancellor Rachel Reeves has articulated an ambition to transform the UK into a “defense industrial superpower,” aiming to elevate defense expenditure to 2.5% of GDP by April 2027, with a further aspiration to reach 3% in the subsequent parliament.
+This commitment represents the most substantial sustained increase in defense spending since the Cold War, signaling a recognition of the need to modernise and strengthen the UK’s military capabilities.

 Despite this positive trajectory, it is long overdue.
 Our military has been in decline for many years, in both size and technical capability.